Dag Hammarskjöld Medal Awards

 On 6 October 1998, the first Medal was presented to the family of Dag Hammarskjöld.
 The second medal honoured Commandant René de Labarrière, Military Observer in United Nations Truce Supervision Organization, who was the first peacekeeper to lose his life in a United Nations peacekeeping operation, in 1948.
 The third Medal was received by the family of Count Folke Bernadotte, United Nations Mediator in Palestine, who was assassinated on 17 September 1948 in Jerusalem.

-List of Fallen Peacekeepers to be awarded the Dag Hammarsköld Medal in 2016.
+- List of fallen peacekeepers posthumously awarded the Medal in 2017

 Captain Mbaye Diagne Medal for Exceptional Courage

 On 8 May 2014 the UN Security Council decided to create “the Captain Mbaye Diagne Medal for Exceptional Courage” to be awarded to those military, police, civilian United Nations personnel and associated personnel who demonstrate exceptional courage, in the face of extreme danger, while fulfilling the mandate of their missions or their functions, in the service of humanity and the United Nations.